§ 401 Scope.

 § 407 Board of trustees; membership, powers, duties and prohibitions.

 Each group shall be operated by a board of trustees which shall consist of not less than 5 persons whom the members of a group elect for stated terms of office.
-At least two-thirds of the trustees shall be employees, officers or directors of members of the group.
+At least 2/3 of the trustees shall be employees, officers or directors of members of the group.
 The group's administrator, service company or any owner, officer, employee of or any other person affiliated with such administrator or service company shall not serve on the board of trustees of the group.
 All trustees shall be residents of this State or officers of corporations authorized to do business in this State.
 The board of trustees of each group shall ensure that all claims are paid promptly and take all necessary precautions to safeguard the assets of the group, including all of the following:

 (1) The board of trustees shall:

 a.
-Maintain responsibility for all monies collected or disbursed from the group and segregate all monies into a claims fund account and an administrative fund account.
-At least 70% of the net premium shall be placed into a designated depository for the sole purpose of paying claims, allocated claims expenses, reinsurance or excess insurance and special fund contributions, including 2nd injury and other loss-related funds.
+Maintain responsibility for all moneys collected or disbursed from the group and segregate all moneys into a claims fund account and an administrative fund account.
+At least 70% of the net premium shall be placed into a designated depository for the sole purpose of paying claims, allocated claims expenses, reinsurance or excess insurance and special fund contributions, including second injury and other loss-related funds.
 This shall be called the "claims fund account."
 The remaining net premium shall be placed into a designated depository for the payment of taxes, general regulatory fees and assessments and administrative costs.
 This shall be called the "administrative fund account."
 The Commissioner may approve an administrative fund account of more than 30% and a claims fund account of less than 70% only if the group shows to the Commissioner's satisfaction that:

 1. More than 30% is needed for an effective safety and loss control program; or